Skip to content

 template_dlc_owned: TemplateDLCOwned

-In this example, we have a class that is set up for Archipelago Options for the game "Template" and a couple of options which we will go over later.
+In the above example, we have a class that is set up for Archipelago Options for the game "Template" and a couple of options which we will go over later.

 Main Class

-The main class for the project is declared as:
+The main class for the project is declared as the following, where Template is replaced with your game's name.

 class TemplateGame(Game):